abberg/next-auth-tumblr-netlify/STORYBOOK.md

 - Use the `layout: 'centered'` parameter to center components in the preview
 - Add `argTypes` to create interactive controls for your component props
 - Use the `parameters` object to configure story-specific settings
 - Import global styles in `preview.ts` to ensure components render correctly
+- Use decorators to wrap components in specific contexts (like width constraints)